-3. Potential Impact.
+Potential Impact.

 Applicants should describe the potential impact of the research and how it may inform or improve criminal or juvenile justice-related policy, practice, or theory in the United States.
-This should include a discussion of the applicant's proposed dissemination plan to produce scholarly products and to make information available to broader interested audiences, such as criminal justice practitioners or policymakers.
+Applicants should also describe the proposed dissemination plan to produce scholarly products as well as make information available to broader interested audiences, such as criminal justice practitioners or policymakers.

-4. Capabilities and Competencies.
+Capabilities and Competencies.